h15200/notes/html, DOM, browserAPIs.md

 - previous sibling is `ele.previousElementSibling`

-## closest
+## closest (closest parent)

 - the opposite of querySelector is `closest`.
-Gets the first match that is the ancestor (as opposed to child) of the `this` element that's calling the method.
+Gets the first match that is the ancestor (as opposed to child) of the `this` element that's calling the method matching a tag, class, or id.

-`child.closest(".input")` // gets 1st parent ele that has class of "input"
+`const eleOrNull = event.target.closest(".input")` // gets 1st parent ele that has class of "input"

 ## Array.from()